pix303/users-training-app/README.md

 # autocomplete-training-prj

-Training Project to implement a mock server in Go to serve an api for a search web app with autocomplete component with different framework
+Training Project implementing a rest api in Go to serve users by id or filtered by name